-In the prior year, our audit report included significant risks in relation to the acquisition of Asset Alliance Group (AAG) and investment property valuation.
+In the prior year, our audit report included key audit matters in relation to the acquisition of Asset Alliance Group (AAG) and investment property valuation.
 We determined that the nature and complexity of these areas no longer contribute significantly to our audit efforts and therefore are no longer considered as key audit matters.